-Recommendation: If the compensation amount exceeds £160,000, I also recommend that Options pays Mrs H the balance.
+£190,000, I also recommend that Options pays Mrs H the balance.

-If Mrs H accepts my decision, the money award is binding on Options.
-My recommendation is not binding on Options.
-Further, it's unlikely that Mrs H can accept my decision and go to court to ask for the balance.
-Mrs H may want to consider getting independent legal advice before deciding whether to accept this decision.
+If Mrs H accepts this final decision, the money award and the requirements of the decision will be binding on Options.
+My recommendation won't be binding on Options.

+Further, it's unlikely that Mrs H will be able to accept my determination and go to court to ask for the balance of the compensation owing to her after the money award has been paid.
+Mrs H may want to consider getting independent legal advice before deciding whether to accept this final decision.